wuw62/wuw62.github.io/_posts/2021-04-23-A-quick-fix-linux-space.md

 ---
-title: A Quick Fix for Insufficient /var Space in Linux
+title: A Quick Fix for Insufficient /var Space on Linux
 categories:
  - Linux
 tags: